jeffblando/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
+In figure 1, we created a line graph of the data of outcomes

 In order to look at the data by launch date, it is necessary to convert the time to a more easily readable format.
 ![outcomes based on launch date](Resources/Theater_Outcomes_vs_Launch.png)